Plaintext-Scale Fair Data Exchange: Background

-We work with elliptic-curve groups $G_1$, $G_2$, and a target group $G_T$, each of prime order $p$.
-We utilize a cryptographic bilinear pairing map $e: G_1 \times G_2 \rightarrow G_T$, satisfying standard properties of bilinearity, non-degeneracy, and efficient computability.
-Our constructions specifically utilize the pairing-friendly elliptic curve BLS12-381, which provides approximately $128$ bits of security.
-The prime order $p$ in the BLS12-381 curve is roughly $255$ bits in length.
+We work with elliptic-curve groups \(G_1\), \(G_2\), and a target group \(G_T\), each of prime order \(p\), and a bilinear pairing \(e: G_1 \times G_2 \to G_T\) with the usual properties.
+We instantiate these groups on the pairing-friendly curves BLS12-381 and BLS12-377; the corresponding subgroup orders are \(\approx 255\)-bit and 253-bit primes, respectively.
+Both target the \(\approx 128\)-bit security level.

 For a set $S$ and a function $\phi(X)\in \mathbb{F}_p[X]$, $\phi_S(X)$ denotes the minimal-degree polynomial in $\mathbb{F}_p[X]$ satisfying $\phi_S(i) = \phi(i)$ for all $i \in S$.
 Additionally, define